opentext/appworks-js/README.md

 - getItem
 - clear

 All methods are asynchronous and return a Promise.
-The constructor accepts an options object.
+The constructor accepts an options object with a single property `usePersistentStorage`.
+If the `usePersistentStorage` option is set to `true` then the on-device file system or host OS storage will be used depending on the runtime environment.
 ````js
 var options = {
     usePersistentStorage: true